earshore/51assemble/README.md

 51assemble
 ==========

         This is a very simple assembler for 51 serials microcontrollers，and it's also the first complete project I handled by my own.
         Thanks to my classmates -- Deng and Gou, they gave me so much help, and then I could get ideas to the project, sincerely thankyou so much.
         The project contains only one file, that is "51assemble.cpp"，and I'll optimize it later in the rest of this month.

     Specification of program:
-        Here is the perhaps the procedures of this program, first of all, read the source file line by line, and you'll get the instructions, then you should separate the inst -ruction into Label，mnemonic, the first operand, the second operand, the third opera -nd, and store them into character string, and match the instruction with every line of the "HEX.txt", when you search the instruction, you get the machine code of that instruction and the present address, also, you should get the label-form and Pseudo instruction form, then you just need to output your data, but you should save your data in character string first, and write the string into "obj.txt".
+        Here is the perhaps the procedures of this program, first of all, read the source file line by line, and you'll get the instructions, then you should separate the instruction into Label，mnemonic, the first operand, the second operand, the third operand, and store them into character string, and match the instruction with every line of the "HEX.txt", when you search the instruction, you get the machine code of that instruction and the present address, also, you should get the label-form and Pseudo instruction form, then you just need to output your data, but you should save your data in character string first, and write the string into "obj.txt".

     程序说明：